normanlee8/cse15l-lab-reports/lab-report-3.md

 ./technical/biomed/cvm-2-6-286.txt
 ```

 The -l option outputs the files that have the given string, which is useful for finding files that contain the string.
+In the examples, it searches for "9/11" and "acute coronary" and returns the files that contain the given string.